THE CORE PROGRAM

 angela.schanding@gmail.com

-Pre-Algebra meets twice a week, on Tuesdays and Thursdays.
+Pre-Algebra meets twice each week.
 Students should expect to spend 4 - 6 hours per week on assignments outside of class.
-Time will vary in direct proportion to the student’s confidence, ability, previous experiences in math, and general sense of adventure.
+Time will vary depending on the student’s confidence, study skills, and previous experience in math.
 Extra help is available through email and weekly office hours using Zoom.

-Enrollment for Pre-Algebra is limited to students who turn 12 by October 1.
-An assessment is required.
+Enrollment in Pre-Algebra is limited to students who turn 12 by October 1.

 ISBN #0-618-50815-5